CClar/WriteRight/README.md

 Words are random from an array - done

-Words are pulled from an external file
+Words are pulled from an external file - done

 Level progression / Victory